High-dose flu shot may lower risk of Alzheimer's

 Contributor

-Alyson Kelley-Hedgepeth, M.D. is a full-time cardiologist and co-director of the Women’s Program at Lown Cardiovascular Group.
-She has extensive experience in managing coronary artery disease, heart failure and arrhythmias.
+Dr. Alyson Kelley-Hedgepeth is a full-time cardiologist and co-director of the women’s program at Lown Cardiovascular Group.
+She has extensive experience in managing coronary artery disease, heart failure, and arrhythmias.
 Dr. Kelley-Hedgepeth is committed to providing personalized cardiovascular care with an emphasis on early disease detection and prevention.
 She specializes in cardiac lifestyle assessment and women’s cardiovascular disease.
-Her passion is preventative cardiovascular health and identifying how simple lifestyle changes promote healing and wellness.
-She trained in Internal Medicine at Massachusetts General Hospital and completed a Fellowship in Cardiology at Tufts Medical Center.
-Dr. Kelley-Hedgepeth is Board Certified in Cardiovascular Disease and Nuclear Cardiology.
-She is also a Diplomate of the American Board of Internal Medicine and Board Eligible in Echocardiography.
+Her passion is preventive cardiovascular health and identifying how simple lifestyle changes promote healing and wellness.

 Posts by Alyson Kelley-Hedgepeth, MD